-I offer this tribute to a film composer and songwriter I've admired since I first heard his wonderful music in the 1950s.
+I offer this tribute to a film composer and songwriter I've admired since I first heard his wonderful music in my youth many decades ago.

-The year 2011 marks the 50th anniversary of his best known and first of his Oscar-winning songs, "Moon River," and he also received another Oscar for his score to BREAKFAST AT TIFFANY'S (1961).
+The year 2011 marked the 50th anniversary of his best known and first of his Oscar-winning songs, "Moon River," and he also received another Oscar for his score to BREAKFAST AT TIFFANY'S (1961).

 He was born in Cleveland, Ohio, on April 16, 1924.

 He was given the name Enrico Nicola Mancini at birth in Cleveland.
 Even though born there, he considered his hometown to be West Aliquippa, Pennsylvania where he grew up.
 There he was first flutist in the All-State High School Band and also played for the local Sons of Italy band.
 After his service during World War II, he got a job as arranger for the Tex Beneke led Glenn Miller band in the late 1940s.

 The Early Years

 In the early 1950s, he worked on the music staff at Universal-International, composing score cues (along with Herman Stein, Irving Gertz and others) for such '50s sci-fi fan favorites as CREATURE FROM THE BLACK LAGOON and IT CAME FROM OUTER SPACE.

 Mancini received his first Oscar nomination for adapting the score for THE GLENN MILLER STORY in 1954.
 Then there was the historic jazz score he composed for the popular TV cop series, PETER GUNN.
 If I may add a personal note here --